pmdjdias/ua_infovis/GoogleCharts/README.md

 ![World Cup Column chart](./world_cup_attendance.png)

-Now modify the previous chart to present the data in a line chart.
+## 2.2 Line chartNow modify the previous chart to present the data in a line chart.
 On one side the evolution of the attendance to the games is clearer, on the other side, the WWII effect has disappeared.
 Use the point options to show a marker at each data showing at the same time the line (evolution) and a marker of your choice to represent the data (each 4 years and WWII effect).
 More [here](https://developers.google.com/chart/interactive/docs/points)